America's Health Rankings, United Health Foundation Logo

 Disparities.
 The child mortality rate significantly varied by race/ethnicity, age and geography in 2020-2022.
 The rate was:

-Graphic representation of Changes in Mortality Among Children information contained on this page.
+Graphic representation of Mortality Among Children information contained on this page.
 Download the full report PDF from the report Overview page for details.

 Note: The values for American Indian/Alaska Native and Black children may not differ significantly based on overlapping 95% confidence intervals.